heremaps/here-data-sdk-cpp/docs/dataservice-write-example.md

 ## Building and running on iOS

-This example shows how to integrate and use the HERE OLP SDK for C++ for a basic iOS application,written in Objective-C language.
+This example shows how to integrate and use the HERE OLP SDK for C++ for a basic iOS application written in the Objective-C language.

 ### Prerequisites